Webhooks Splunk Setup

 Log in to the Tehama Web UI as the Org Admin user for your organization.

-Navigate to the WEBHOOKS tab on the SETTINGS page (accessed through the settings tab in the navigation bar).
+Navigate to the WEBHOOKS tab on the ORGANIZATION settings page (accessed through the organization tab in the navigation bar).

 Enter the endpoint URL for the HTTP Event Collector from step 3 into the field URL of your Splunk instance's HTTP Collector endpoint.